When It Comes to Performance Issues, Know How to Give Feedback

 Tips for Providing (and Training Employees) Effective Feedback

 The most important thing for a leader to keep in mind is that the approach to feedback is as important as the feedback itself because it establishes you as a trustworthy leader.
-Once you know that, you can better communicate your perspective on a performance situation, gather quality feedback, and make improvements.
+Once you understand this, you can communicate your perspective more effectively in performance situations, gather high-quality feedback, and make informed improvements.

 Be direct.
 Engage the employee.